 - (1) The Sector Plan introduced the concept of a "Central Park", a single major recreational complex to serve the entire Westphalia Area.
 The Westphalia Central Park will be located half of mile southeast from the southern boundary of this project.
 The central park will be accessible to the residents of this community through a system of roads and pedestrian and hiker/biker trails.
 A large urban park will serve as a unifying community destination and amenity for the entire Westphalia Sector Plan area.
-The Sector Plan recommends developing the central park with the following recreational amenities: a recreational lake or other water feature, active and passive recreational facilities, lawn areas and bandstands suitable for public events, a trail system, group picnic areas, and tennis facilities. - Ordinance, Section-24-134, Mandatory Dedication of Parkland, will be required.
+The Sector Plan recommends developing the central park with the following recreational amenities: a recreational lake or other water feature, active and passive recreational facilities, lawn areas and bandstands suitable for public events, a trail system, group picnic areas, and tennis facilities. - (2) At time of preliminary plan of subdivision, conformance with the Subdivision Ordinance, Section-24-134, Mandatory Dedication of Parkland, will be required.
 The conceptual site plan application has been evaluated for conformance with the subdivision ordinance to determine the possible impact of the mandatory dedication requirement on the subject conceptual site plan.
 The statutory requirements of Subdivision Section 24-134 require that the applicant provide mandatory dedication of approximately 3 acres of land suitable for active recreation based on the density and acreage of this parcel.
 In the future, additional mandatory dedication of parkland will be required for the remaining property (Parcel 2) when this portion of the property will be developed with a mixed use of residential and commercial development.
 The applicant is not showing any future parkland dedication areas.
-Parkland dedication is not currently requested. - (3) This property is located directly across the road from a 16.7 acre Westphalia Neighborhood Park/School Site.
-The current park facilities include a softball field, tennis court, half basketball court, playground and fitness cluster.
-In the spring of 2014, DPR plans construction of a Community Center and additional recreational facilities in the park.
-It is anticipated that an elementary school will be constructed on this park/school site in the future.
-The residents of this development will be able to walk to this park.
-A safe pedestrian crossing should be provided across Westphalia road at this project area, as feasible.
+Parkland dedication is not currently requested.